Husky-Connor/PureData_Workshop/README.md

 * Open the diy files and fill in the connections
 * Just use the reference projects and have fun playing the synths

 Either way, the reference files are there to show you what the finished patch should look like.
+They also include blurbs that walk you through what is going on in the patch!
+If you get stuck or want to go even further, hit up this comprehensive tutorial on Programming Electronic Music in Pd: http://www.pd-tutorial.com/english/index.html

 Here's a brief summary of each stage: